JUkhan/Orbit/README.md

 ## Develop an action specific selector

-useSelectorByAcions() - a hook to select state for specific action/actions. unlike useSelect() that call selector function each and every time for any part of state changed.
+useSelectorByAcions() - a hook to select state for specific action/actions. unlike useSelector() that call selector function each and every time for any part of state changed.

 ```ts
 import { ActionParam, useOrbitEffect } from 'orbit-redux';